-Marco Pierre White's three Michelin star establishment Harveys, sitting beside Wandsworth common, was like a magnet in the 1980's for people with a more than passing interest in decent food.
+Marco Pierre White's two Michelin star establishment Harveys, sitting beside Wandsworth common, was like a magnet in the 1980's for people with a more than passing interest in decent food.
 The place was famous for being the S.A.S of kitchens which developed the career's of well known chef's such as Philip Howard, Stephen Terry and of course Gordon Ramsay.
 Marco left the restaurant in 1995 after re branding the restaurant with Sir Michael Caine, the baton passed to Bruce Poole who re-opened under the name Chez Bruce.

 Bruce and his crew specialise in French cuisine, as the name suggests.
 With a weekend free and a few quid spare myself and Ali headed for London to grab our first taste of a Michelin star standard experience.
 Booking the table went through well known toptable.com which many restaurants tend to favour and why not?
 It's easy, simple and takes little over two clicks to book a table in some top establishments.
 However we have a difficult relationship with toptable as in New York a booking fell victim to transport issues and the other due to the fact the restaurant in question had forgot to update their opening hours resulting in two 'no show's'.

 Looking to put an end to this dire run of form we headed on the northern line straight into delays, this wasn't good.
 A quick call to the restaurant, who were more than accommodating to allow us time past our booking, made things all the more easy and 20 minutes late we strolled into Chez Bruce.

 First impressions were good, smiling staff, immaculate dining room and character to the place with a bistro-feel, not too stiff and formal.
 Soon after seating we were greeted with a pre-starter of savoury biscuits, focaccia bread (three types in fact) and a very reasonably priced wine list coupled with a friendly and knowledgeable sommelier, as good starts go this was up there.